Agriculture: Almond Pest Management Guidelines

 systemic (local)

-boscalid/pyraclostrobin (Pristine) SDHI4//Qol2 contact, systemic single-site/single-site (7/11) medium–high some populations of Fusicladium sp. (scab) and Alternaria sp. have been found resistant to QoI2 and SDHI4 fungicides
+boscalid/pyraclostrobin (Pristine) SDHI4/Qol2 contact, systemic single-site/single-site (7/11) medium some populations of Fusicladium sp. (scab) and Alternaria sp. have been found resistant to QoI2 and SDHI4 fungicides

-captan phthalimide contact multi-site (M4) low–medium highly toxic to honey bee larvae
+captan phthalimide contact multi-site (M 04) low highly toxic to honey bee larvae

-chlorothalonil (Bravo, Echo) chlorothalonil contact multi-site (M5) low
+chlorothalonil (Bravo, Echo) chloronitrile contact multi-site (M 05) low

-cyprodinil (Vangard) anilinopyrimidine mostly contact, slightly systemic (on most crops) single-site (9) high10 more effective in spring than summer
+cyprodinil (Vangard) anilinopyrimidine contact, slightly systemic on some crops single-site (9) high10 more effective in spring than summer

 difenoconazole (Inspire) DMI3-triazole systemic (local) single-site (3) high